DesignLabUCF/lrt2sradsky/README.md

 # libRadtran
 ### Install
 libRadtran is easy to install by following their instructions on their website: http://www.libradtran.org/doku.php?id=download
-If you get any errors during install, it is probably because you are missing some of the required libraries like: make, gcc/gpp, gsl, flex, netcdf, etc.
+Any errors during install probably because missing required libraries: make, gcc/gpp, gsl, flex, netcdf, etc.
 Make sure to download and unpack the following absorption and scattering databases as well (necessary for accurate results):
 - Optical properties of water clouds, ice clouds and OPAC aerosols in netcdf format
 - Optical properties for ice cloud parameterization based on single scattering data by P. Yang et al., 2013
 - Data for the REPTRAN absorption parameterization

 Once installed, there are many input (.inp) file examples in the `examples` directory.
-The libRadtran manual can be found here: http://www.libradtran.org/doc/libRadtran.pdf
+The libRadtran manual can be found here: http://www.libradtran.org/doc/libRadtran.pdf (**Chapter 3.1**)
 Specifics about default solver (`distort`): http://www.libradtran.org/lib/exe/fetch.php?media=disortreport1.1.pdf

 ### Usage